elastic-ipfs/infrastructure/README.md

 ### Prerequisites

-- Terraform version >= v1.x.x
+- Terraform version >= v1.x.x.
-- Existing S3 bucket (For Remote State Files) and dynamodb table (For State Locking).
+- Existing S3 bucket (For Remote State Files) and DynamoDB table (For State Locking).
+DynamoDB must have a partition key called `LockID` with type `string`.
+Remember to update these names at root module's `main.tf` file.

 ### Modules